-findall(su, setof(x, $\{x\}/give_to(e,x,y,z),su$ ),SU) findall(do, setof(y, $\{x,y\}/give_to(e,x,y,z),do$ ),DO) findall(po, setof(z, $\{x,z\}/give_to(e,x,y,z),po$ ),PO)
+$[findall (su, set of (x, \{x\}/give\to (e, x, y, z), su), SU)] \\ findall (do, set of (y, \{x, y\}/give\to (e, x, y, z), do), DO) \\ findall (po, set of (z, \{x, z\}/give\to (e, x, y, z), po), PO) \\$

-Evidently, the generation perspective has already led us onto new ground: aside from event participant instances as collections (not individuals), and collections of collections as basis for quantification, we apparently have to assume so-called multicollections capturing the variance of dependent event participants.
+Evidently, the generation perspective has already led us into new ground: aside from event participant instances as collections (not individuals), and collections of collections as basis for quantification, we apparently have to assume so-called multi-collections capturing the variance of dependent event participants.
 With the scenario, the complexity has been before our eyes all along: different from typical simple Every man loves a woman examples, it requires far more differentiated quantifiers.
-But do we really need to assume multicollections?
-Perhaps it is naïve to assume representational reality for this distribution variation.
+But, do we really need to assume multi-collections?
+Perhaps, it is naïve to assume representational reality for this distribution variation.

 Actually, we do.
-Let's say we want to be more specific about our scenario, distributing over the collection of subject instances, but possibly cumulating over the others.
-This is less interesting wrt. the direct object ((19a)), because the type 'two things' is the same.
-Wrt. the prepositional object, however, the information about the girls can be expressed more differentiatedly, as in (19b).
-This shows that there must be a range of degrees, which can only originate from a multicollection.
+Let us say we want to be more specific about our scenario, distributing over the collection of subject instances, but possibly cumulating over the others.
+This is less interesting with respect to the direct object, as in (19a), because the type 'two things' is the same.
+With respect to the prepositional object, however, the information about the girls can be expressed more differentiatedly, as in (19b).
+This shows that there must be a range of degrees, which can only originate from a multi-collection.

-a.
-Every boy gave (on the whole) two things to some girls
+(19) a.
+Every boy gave (on the whole) two things to some girls.b.
+Every boy gave some things to (on the whole) one to three girls (/at least one girl /at most three girls).

-- b.
-Every boy gave some things to (on the whole) one to three girls (/ at least one girl / at most three girls) - 377 Observation 7.
-The result of a projection is more complex than a collection of event participant instances.378 It is a collection of such collections (a multicollection).
+Observation 7.
+The result of a projection is more complex than a collection of event participant instances.
+It is a collection of such collections (a multi-collection).

-379 3.5 Non-distributivity and non-cumulativity: The case of German jeweils
+3.5 Nondistributivity and Noncumulativity: The Case of German jeweils

-I have deliberately added "(on the whole)" to the examples in (19) because although there is distributivity wrt. the subject, the corresponding quantifiers are cumulative here (with accumulation across events).
+I have deliberately added "(on the whole)" to the examples in (19) because although there is distributivity with respect to the subject, the corresponding quantifiers are cumulative here (with accumulation across events).
 Accordingly, there is an even more specific generalization for the verbalization of the scenario, lacking such cumulativity, as shown in (20).